Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Preliminaries

 One can infer from~\eqref{eq:Dubejko} that $\fc(u,v)<\frac{1}{2}$ for any edge $uv$ using $2\sqrt{r_ur_v}\leq r_u+r_v$.
 Furthermore, by Dubejko's theorem (see e.g.~\cite[Theorem 18.3]{circlepackingbook}), for a circle packing $\cP$ of a simple infinite triangulation, if we consider the random walk $(Z_n)_{n\geq0}$ moving between the centers of the circles in $\cP$, then $(Z_n)_{n\geq0}$ is a martingale.

-Next we follow the description of~\cite[Section 2.2]{GRRiemann} to define the Riemann surfaces associated with triangulations.
-Let $\cT$ be a disk triangulation or an infinite plane triangulation.
-We associate $\cT$ a metric space $(M(\cT), d_M)$, by regarding each triangle of $\cT$ as an equilateral triangle of side length 1 and defining the distance between two points as the length of the shortest path joining them.
-Equivalently, $M(\cT)$ is obtained by gluing equilateral triangles according to their adjacency pattern in $\cT$.
-The metric space $M(\cT)$ can be equipped with a compatible Riemann surface structure by defining coordinate charts as follows.
-If $x$ is an interior point of a triangle or interior to an edge on the boundary of the support, then we use this triangle, viewed as a subset of the plane, as the chart, and use the identity map as the projection.
-Similarly, if $x$ is interior to an edge and not on the boundary of the support, then we place two adjacent equilateral triangles in the plane and use the identity as the projection.
-Now let $x$ be an interior vertex of degree $n$, and let $\Delta_1,...,\Delta_n$ be the equilaterals which meet at $x$ in cyclic order.
-We place them in the plane such that for $j=1,...,n$, $\Delta_j$ is the triangle with vertices $0,e^{\pi(j-1)i/3}, e^{\pi ji/3}$, and define the coordinate map for $z=re^{i\theta}\in\Delta_j$ by $\phi(z) = r^{6/n}e^{6i\theta/n}$, using $\pi(j-1)/3<\theta<\pi j/3$ on $\Delta_j$.
-By further setting $\phi(0)=0$, this defines a homeomorphism between a neighborhood of $x$ in $M(\cT)$ and a neighborhood of 0 in $\bbC$.
-Moreover, for the atlas chosen as above, the transition map between two overlapping charts are analytic.
-The case where $x$ be an boundary vertex of degree $n$ can be treated similarly using the map $z\mapsto z^{3/(n-1)}$.
-This defines the Riemann surface structure for $M(\cT)$.
-With slight abuse of language, for a vertex $v\in\cV\cT$, we will also view $v$ as a point on the Riemann surface $M(\cT)$.
+Next we define the Riemann surfaces associated with general planar maps, following the presentation in~\cite[Section 6]{AHNR18unimodular}.
+Let $\cM$ be a planar map with {whole-}plane topology.
+For each face $f$ of $\cM$ of degree 1, i.e., $f$ is enclosed by a single edge of $\cM$, we remove this edge and the face from $\cM$.
+For each face $f$ of $\cM$ of degree 2, i.e., $f$ is formed by a double edge of $\cM$, we collapse this double edge into a single edge.
+Now we assume that each face of $\cM$ has degree at least 3.
+We associate to $\cM$ a metric space $(M(\cM), d_M)$, by regarding each face of $\cM$ of degree $p$ as regular $p$-gon of side length 1 and defining the distance between two points as the length of the shortest path joining them.
+Equivalently, $M(\cM)$ is obtained by gluing regular $p$-gons of unit side length according to their adjacency pattern in $\cM$.
+The metric space $M(\cM)$ can be equipped with a compatible Riemann surface structure by defining coordinate charts as follows.
+For a face $f$, we use the regular polygon associated with $f$, viewed as a subset of the plane, as the chart, and use the identity map as the projection.
+For each edge $e$ of $\cM$, we define an open neighborhood of the interior of $e$ in $M(\cM)$ by adding to $e$ the two triangles formed by the endpoints of $e$ and the centers of the two faces adjacent to $e$.
+To define a coordinate chart on this neighborhood, we simply place the two triangles next to each other in the plane.
+The reason to take only a {subset of the faces} and not the entire face{s} is that this chart is well defined even if both sides of $e$ are incident to the same face.
+For each vertex $v$ of $\cM$, we define an open neighborhood of $v$ in $M(\cM)$ similarly by intersecting the corners of the faces adjacent to $v$ with open discs of radius 1/2 centered at $v$.
+We define a chart on this neighborhood by first laying the corners out sequentially around the origin (with possible overlapping), and then applying the function $z\mapsto z^{2\pi/\theta(v)}$, suitably interpreted to get an injective map into the plane.
+The radius is chosen so that this definition remains valid when multiple corners of the same face are located at the same vertex.
+We will also work with the setting where $\cM$ is a disk triangulation; in this case, the boundary vertices of degree $n$ can be treated similarly using the map $z\mapsto z^{3/(n-1)}$.